HC200ok/vue3-easy-data-table/README.md

 | server-items-length | true | number | undefined | Total amount of items available on server |

 ## Todo
-This component just satisfied my needs, if you find any bug or demand any other features, plese report an issue and making pull requests is very welcomed.
+This component just satisfied my needs, if you find any bug or demand any other features, plese report an issue and making pull requests is very welcomed!